How to Exfoliate Body Skin to Reduce Strawberry Legs

 - Sunday: Physical scrub OR rest day

 Adjust based on your skin's response.
-If you notice redness, irritation, or increased bumps, reduce frequency to 2 times per week total.
+If you notice redness, irritation, or more bumps, reduce to 2 times per week total.

 What Affects Your Results